Through a Child’s Eyes

 How do you know your child or family is receiving the eye care they deserve?
 With the advanced technology available to eye doctors today we are able to diagnose and treat many conditions before they are problematic.
 Below are the essential components of a complete eye exam.

-The chief complaint - A proper eye exam starts with what we call a chief complaint or what brings you in today?
+A proper eye exam starts with what we call a chief complaint or what brings you in today?
 Sometimes patients are having a specific problem, such as blurriness at the computer, at other times patients present to their eye doctor for preventative eye care.

-The medical history - you may wonder why the eye doctor needs to know about the medications you are taking or why is it important for the eye doctor to know your daughter's grandmother had diabetes.
+You may wonder why the eye doctor needs to know about the medications you are taking or why is it important for the eye doctor to know your daughter’s grandmother had diabetes.
 Many systemic diseases are first detected with an eye exam.

 We have found that it is easier to accurately remember your health history while filling out the forms in the convenience of your own home rather than trying to hurry and fill out one more form right before your eye exam.
 Therefore, for your convenience we make the medical history form and the patient information form available online and you can bring them with you to your appointment.

-Visual acuities - your eye doctor needs to know how well your current mode of correction, whether it is contact lenses, glasses or nothing at all, is working for you.
+Your eye doctor needs to know how well your current mode of correction, whether it is contact lenses, glasses or nothing at all, is working for you.
 It is important to bring your glasses or contacts with you to the exam.

-Refraction - Here the doctor determines your refractive error, the prescription that makes you see clearly.
-In calculating your child's prescription we will determine if they have astigmatism, nearsightedness or farsightedness.
+Here the doctor determines your refractive error, the prescription that makes you see clearly.
+In calculating your child’s prescription we will determine if they have astigmatism, nearsightedness or farsightedness.